The images above use daily precipitation statistics from NWS COOP, CoCoRaHS, and CoAgMet stations. From

 bottom right image shows the Climate Prediction Center's most recent release of the U.S. Seasonal

-Drought: Development of new drought is predicted as being unlikely for any given location in the Upper Colorado River Basin and eastern Colorado over the August through October time frame.
-Pockets of additional D0 and D1 in places that are trending drier, however, would not be surprising.
+Drought: Development of new drought is predicted as being unlikely for any given location in the Upper Colorado River Basin and eastern Colorado over the September through November time frame.
+The drought in eastern Colorado is predicted to improve.

 Above is the most recent release of the U.S. Drought Monitor map for the UCRB region.